quarcs-lab/ds4bolivia/README.md

 # Display the first few rows (names + first few embedding columns)
 df_final[['mun', 'dep', 'index_sdg1', '0', '1', '2']].head()
 ```

 ### Example 2: Integrating Spatial and Attribute Data
+This script takes the merged data from Example 1 and attaches it to the municipality geometries (GeoJSON) for spatial analysis and plotting.

 ```python
 # !pip install geopandas matplotlib  # Uncomment if running locally